GregAC/pico-stuff/pwm_audio/README.md

 PWM Audio Pico Demo
 -------------------

-This is the code described in my (Playing with the Pico Part 3 blog)[https://gregchadwick.co.uk/blog/playing-with-the-pico-pt3].
+This is the code described in my blog: https://gregchadwick.co.uk/blog/playing-with-the-pico-pt3/.
 Read that for full details.

 The files present are: